retiukhina/Exercises_CPP_Lippman_book/Basics/Variables_and_basic_types/README.md

 ## Default initialization

 Uninitialized objects of built-in type defined inside a function body have undefined value, outside - initiaized to 0.
 Objects of class type that we do not explicitly initialize have a value that is defined by the class.

+# Static typing

+C++ is a statically typed language, which means that types are checked at compile time.
+The process by which types are checked is referred to as type checking.
+In C++, the compiler checks whether the operations we write are supported by the types we use.
+If we try to do things that the type does not support, the compiler generates an error message and does not produce an executable file.
+Static type checking can help find bugs.

+# Identifiers

+The identifiers we define in our own programs may not contain two consecutive underscores, nor can an identifier begin with an underscore followed immediately by an uppercase letter.
+In addition, identifiers defined outside a function may not begin with an underscore.

+# Scope of a name

+The global scope is a scope of accessability outside of the function.
+The block scope is a scope of accessability within a block of a function or statement (for example for loop).

+int reused = 42;
+// reused has global scope

+int main()
+{
+    int unique = 0; // unique has block scope
+    // output #1: uses global reused; prints 42 0
+    std::cout << reused << " " << unique << std::endl;
+    int reused = 0; // new, local object named reused hides global reused
+    // output #2: uses local reused; prints 0 0
+    std::cout << reused << " " << unique << std::endl;
+    // output #3: explicitly requests the global reused; prints 42 0
+    std::cout << ::reused << " " << unique << std::endl;
+    return 0;
+}

+`::` scope operator (§ 1.2, p.
+8) used to override the default scoping rules.
+The global scope has no name.
+Hence, when the scope operator has an empty left-hand side, it is a request to fetch the name on the right-hand side from the global scope.

+# Compound types

+A compound type is a type that is defined in terms of another type.
+C++ has several compound types, two of which—references and pointers.

+`A declaration` is a base type followed by a list of declarators.
+Each declarator names a variable and gives the variable a type that is related to the base type.

+## References

+The C++11 standard introduced a new kind of reference: an `“rvalue reference”`.
+These references are primarily intended for use inside classes.
+Technically speaking, when we use the term reference, we mean `“lvalue reference.”`

+A `reference` defines an alternative name for an object.
+A reference type “refers to” another type.
+We define a `reference type` by writing a declarator of the form &d, where d is the name being declared:

+int ival = 1024;
+int &refVal = ival; // refVal refers to (is another name for) ival int &refVal2; // error: a reference must be initialized

+Ordinarily, when we initialize a variable, the value of the initializer is copied into the object we are creating.
+When we define a reference, instead of copying the initializer’s value, we bind the reference to its initializer.
+Once initialized, a reference remains bound to its initial object.
+There is no way to rebind a reference to refer to a different object.
+Because there is no way to rebind a reference, references must be initialized.

+!!
+A `reference` is not an object.
+Instead, a `reference` is just another name for an already existing object.
+After a `reference` has been defined, all operations on that `reference` are actually operations on the object to which the reference is bound.

+!!
+Because references are not objects, we may not define a reference to a reference.

+With two exceptions, the type of a reference and the object to which the reference refers must match exactly.
+Moreover, a reference may be bound only to an object, not to a literal or to the result of a more general expression.